AS21317/bookManager/README.md

 ## Contributors

-- [Your Name]
+- [Ashish Singh]

 ## License

 This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.

-## Steps to run this in local machine:
-first clone the git repo.
-now run command ##npm i.
-now run command nmp start
+# My Awesome React App

+Welcome to my awesome React application!
+This application does amazing things.

+## Getting Started

+To get started with this project, follow these steps:

+1. Clone the repository:
+git clone <repository_url>

+2. Install dependencies:
+npm install

+3. Start the application:
+   npm start

 ##Live link for project is: https://book-manager-liart.vercel.app/

 ## Available Scripts